cedced19/learn-memory/README.md

 ## API

-There are a Rest API on `http://localhost:7772/api/`.
+There are a Rest API on `http://localhost:7772/api/` to get lessons.

 You can use a [application](https://github.com/cedced19/learn-memory-mobile)  to show you your lessons on your mobile phone online and __offline__.